BIG ISLAND 7 Days

 Kona side:

 • Kohala Coast — located in the northwest section of the island and is 30 minutes north of Kona airport.
+The area is farther from north and east attractions like Hawaii Volcanoes National Park and has limited budget lodging.

 • The island’s best & most expensive resorts are found here. <Details>